-Contact: Mrs Alvarez 3 lessons per week

-Qualification: GCSE Spanish
+Contact: Mrs Gil Valera 3 lessons per week Examination Board: Edexcel Qualification: GCSE Spanish of other cultures, other people and other views.

 MFL pedagogy: the way we teach and learn in MFL includes a lot of repetition and manipulation- using our mistakes to get better; we go from being able to simply understand the language to using it actively.
 Why do we learn foreign languages?
 Because we are citizens of the same world!
-Languages open our minds and help us become more knowledgeable and more tolerant of other cultures, other people and other views.
+Languages open our minds and help us become more knowledgeable and more tolerant